-.6 Comply with any Fire Rated Assembly Design specified for the project.

-.7 In the event of conflict between reference standards, codes, drawings and specifications, the Contractor shall request clarification by the Consultant.
+- .5 Conform to the following Canadian Sheet Steel Building Institute Standards: - .1 CSSBI 10M ......Standard for Steel Roof Deck. - .2 CSSBI B13.....Design of Steel Deck Diaphragms. - .6 Comply with any Fire Rated Assembly Design specified for the project. - .7 In the event of conflict between reference standards, codes, drawings and specifications, the Contractor shall request clarification by the Consultant.
 The Consultant's decision as to which requirements govern shall be final and binding.
 Generally the more stringent provision shall govern.
-No extras to the Contract will be approved due to such clarification.

-.8 Conform to the Occupational Health and Safety Act, R.S.O.
+No extras to the contract will be approved due to such clarification. - .8 Conform to the Occupational Health and Safety Act, R.S.O.
 1990, c.
 O.1, last amendment.